gunnarrl/gunnarrl.github.io/essays/coding_standards.md

 ```

 ## Issues with AI-Generated Code
 Another issue I’ve run into is ESLint’s interaction with AI-generated code.
 Tools like ChatGPT and Claude don’t produce code that adheres to ESLint’s standards, so if you use AI-generated snippets, you end up spending a ton of time just cleaning things up.
 This is especially frustrating when the AI-written code is functional but fails linting due to minor formatting issues.
-On the other hand, I guess this could be a good thing—it encourages me to write my own code instead of relying too much on AI.
+On the other hand, I guess this could be a good thing because it encourages me to write my own code instead of relying too much on AI.

 ### Example of AI-Generated Code
 For instance, most LLMs might generate this: